 Every time I finish a new novel, I sit back and sigh.
 I’m always feeling so many mixed emotions.

 First, I’m glad I finished!
 Not that it’s a hardship but when I’m writing, sometimes I don’t know what is going to happen.
 I feel like I’m reading the book instead of writing it!
 I always have an outline to work by but sometimes a character takes off in a different direction and changes an entire part of the book.
 That’s creativity for you!
+And, lessons from writing a novel.

 Then, it’s nice to have an accomplishment.
 To see something you put your heart and soul into and have evidence that it’s exists.
 It’s a gratifying feeling and also gives you the energy to press toward that next goal or book, in my case.
+Again, lessons from writing a novel.

 Also, I’ve learned about self-care.
 Yes, I can get so intense about my writing that I forget to take care of myself.
 That happened during the writing of the last few books and novellas so now, as I write my newest novel, I have a writing schedule.
 Let’s just say things are less hectic but I have to admit that sometimes I want to keep writing because I want to know what is going to happen!
 LOL!

 With each book, I’ve also learned more about the publishing and marketing of a novel.
 Just when I think I know this industry, something new comes along.
 But that stretches my mind and helps to grow.
 It also enables me to help others new to the author world.
+Lessons from writing a novel.

 When you accomplish a goal, can you look back and see what you have learned from the process?